Dates & Prices

 Day 2

 Mexico CityGet to know Mexico City during a guided tour with your leader.
-Visit the Metropolitan Cathedral, the largest and one of the oldest cathedrals in Latin America.
-You’ll also explore Zocalo, the city’s main square, and the remains of Tenochtitlan, the capital city of the Aztec empire.
+Visit the Metropolitan Cathedral – the largest and one of the oldest cathedrals in Latin America.
+You’ll also explore Zocalo, the city’s main square, and the remains of Tenochtitlan – the capital city of the Aztec empire.
 Check out famous Mexican painter Diego Rivera’s Mural Museum at the Alameda Central.
-Your tour also includes a visit to the Museum of Anthropology, home to an impressive collection of 600,000 pieces of Mexican art and artifacts.
-After the tour, the day is yours to spend as you please.
-The Leon Trotsky and Frida Kahlo (La Casa Azul) museums are two popular sights worth checking out as an optional activity.
-Trotsky, having come off second-best to Stalin in the race to the helm during the Soviet era, was expelled and found refuge in Mexico City where he was eventually murdered, while Frida Kahlo is perhaps the most renowned Mexican artist in history.
-Otherwise, just outside of the city, a visit to the colourful floating gardens of Xochimilco makes for an enjoyable afternoon.
+Your tour includes a visit to the Museum of Anthropology – home to an impressive collection of 600,000 pieces of Mexican art and artifacts.
+After, the day is yours to spend as you please.
+The Leon Trotsky and Frida Kahlo (La Casa Azul) museums are famous sights worth checking out as an optional activity.
+Otherwise, maybe visit the colourful floating gardens of Xochimilco just outside the city.

 Meals: Breakfast -